RancidDax/namazu.tools/uwu.md

 ### Important Mechanics

 {: .warning }
-**Feather Rain** - Garuda will make a shriek sound and without any castbar, feathers will drop on all players, this will happen many times during the fight.
+**{% glossary Feather Rain %}** - Garuda will make a shriek sound and without any castbar, feathers will drop on all players, this will happen many times during the fight.

-{% glossary slipstream %}

 {: .tanks }
-> **Slipstream** - A dodge-able cleave, be careful not to face this into the party.
+> **{% glossary Slipstream %}** - A dodge-able cleave, be careful not to face this into the party.
 >
-> **Downburst** - A heavy physical Tankbuster which will require mitigation.
+> **{% glossary Downburst %}** - A heavy physical Tankbuster which will require mitigation.

 This summary is written to accompany the above toolbox, use it as a reference.

-The phase starts with the MT pulling boss to mid and facing boss north.
-DPS should be behind boss and OT and Healers stay east with the OT between Healers and the boss.
-One Healer will get Mistral Song, the boss will send a ranged attacked to Healers and OT will soak the hit with Healers (first hit takes more damage)
+The phase starts with the {% glossary MT %} pulling boss to mid and facing boss north.
+DPS should be behind boss and {% glossary OT %} and Healers stay east with the {% glossary OT %} between Healers and the boss.
+One Healer will get {% glossary Mistral Song %}, the boss will send a ranged attacked to Healers and {% glossary OT %} will soak the hit with Healers (first hit takes more damage)

 ### Plumes
-Multiple Plumes will spawn around the arena.
-OT needs to grab the Spiny plume and be ready for heavy damage.
+Multiple Plumes will spawn around the arena. {% glossary OT %} needs to grab the Spiny plume and be ready for heavy damage.

 {: .warning }
-STOP AOE IMMEDIATELY.
-The Spiny plume will become fixated on the first person to deal damage to it, this MUST be the OT.
+STOP {% glossary AOE %} IMMEDIATELY.
+The Spiny plume will become fixated on the first person to deal damage to it, this MUST be the {% glossary OT %}.

-Once the plumes have gathered on the party, AOE them down leaving the Spiny plume with some health left (aim for 25%ish).
+Once the plumes have gathered on the party, {% glossary AOE %} them down leaving the Spiny plume with some health left (aim for 25%ish).

-After Feather Rain, wait for OT to take second hit from Spiny Plume, then kill the plume to spawn a bubble, party can then move into this ready for cleanses.
+After {% glossary Feather Rain %}, wait for {% glossary OT %} to take second hit from Spiny Plume, then kill the plume to spawn a bubble, party can then move into this ready for cleanses.

 ### Cleanses
 The following is a mechanic where we will take turns to gain and cleanse stacks by entering and leaving bubble, the order is very precise and required to be able to clear the fight, if you fail the order but survive the mechanic, you will fail later mechanics.

-- Kill spiny plume, everyone except OT move into bubble.
+- Kill spiny plume, everyone except {% glossary OT %} move into bubble.
-- After Raidwide, OT enter bubble and cleanse stacks.
+- After Raidwide, {% glossary OT %} enter bubble and cleanse stacks.
-- OT and Melee leave bubble and wait outside.
+- {% glossary OT %} and Melee leave bubble and wait outside.
-- Friction 1: Heavy party damage, Stacks applied to OT and Melee, Party leaves bubble.
+- Friction 1: Heavy party damage, Stacks applied to {% glossary OT %} and Melee, Party leaves bubble.
 - Friction 2: Heavy party damage, Stacks applied to everyone, Party leaves bubble.
 - Wait for party to be healed, First Melee cleanses stacks (Enter and exit bubble)
 - Wait for party to be healed, Second Melee cleanses stacks (Enter and exit bubble)